samfisherirl/Mute-Cursing-In-MP4-MP3-for-Youtube/README.md

 - Python 3.10
 - run one-click-installer.bat

 ## Concept

-1) intake mp4 video
+1) convert mp3
-2) convert to mp3
+2) read mp3 transcript with wisper
-3) read mp3 transcript with wisper
+3) read csv of curse words
-4) read csv of curse words
+4) if word in sentence then silence word
-5) if word in sentence then silence word
+5) convert back to mp3

-6) convert back to mp3
+## To add

-7) add mp3 to mp4 and encode
+1) Convert from mp4

 ### Concerns: